troven/cargo/README.md

 ...
 ```

+#### Array Collection

+These are single files where-in the Current context is set to each item in the array.

-#### Creating templates
+#### Creating Templates

-Templates are quite simple to create.
+Templates are quite simple to create - they are simply text files.
+Whatever you can express in a text file can be easily converted into a template.

+Cargo regularly builds websites and documentation (HTML/CSS), images and diagrams (SVG), data files (XML, JSON), software components (Java & Javascript) and integration tests (BDD/TDD).

+When Cargo encounters a template file, it loads the Context then interprets the template.
+The template instructs Cargo how to translate the contents into the final product.

 You can see lots of examples in the `./test/` folder.
 Or [learn more here](Templates.md)

-#### Expression Paths

-Specifically, the key/index of the matched collection (set/array) is interpolated into the output path filename.

-Folders are created as needed - the substituted key can even contain a path separator :-)

-As we iterate over the collection, we add it the `Current` context.

 #### Environment